How we classify technology sovereignty.

 The parent entity is incorporated in the United States and subject to the CLOUD Act.
 Canadian data processed through this tool is subject to US legal process regardless of where it is stored.
 No Canadian data residency option exists that would warrant additional compliance nuance.

-Slack, Notion, Zoom, Dropbox, Figma, HubSpot, GitHub
+Slack, Notion, Zoom, Dropbox, Figma, GitHub

 Review